RedisLabs/redislabs-docs/content/rs/databases/active-active/_index.md

 This is critical to minimize time drift both intercluster and intracluster for Active-Active databases on an ongoing basis.

 There may be times that the OS system time is used for conflict resolution between instances of an Active-Active database, although that rarely happens.
-The built-in vector clocks tell RS the order of operations, or identifies that the data operations were concurrent.
+The built-in vector clocks tell Redis Enterprise the order of operations or identifies that the data operations were concurrent.
 When there is no option to intelligently handle conflicting writes, OS timestamps are used in resolving the conflict.
 For example, in certain cases "string type" uses timestamps to resolve conflicts.

-The RS installation checks if there is a network time service installed, running, and configured to start on boot.
+The Redis Enterprise installation checks if there is a network time service installed, running, and configured to start on boot.

 - If no network time service is found, the installation asks if you want to "tune the system".
 - If you answer yes, you are prompted to install and configure a network time service.